junxit/us-congress-bills-110/metadata.md

 - 2007-03-30 — Message on Senate action sent to the House.
 - 2007-03-30 — Received in the House.
 - 2007-03-30 — Referred to the House Committee on Financial Services.
+- 2008-06-10 — Cleared for White House.
+- 2008-06-10 — Considered under suspension of the rules. (consideration: CR H5162-5166)
+- 2008-06-10 — DEBATE - The House proceeded with forty minutes of debate on S. 682.
+- 2008-06-10 — Motion to reconsider laid on the table Agreed to without objection.
+- 2008-06-10 — Mr. Frank (MA) moved to suspend the rules and pass the bill.
+- 2008-06-10 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H5162-5163)
+- 2008-06-10 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H5162-5163)